 Note: Due to the lengthy text, the code from header section has been copied in the Notepad for clarity purpose.

 The information mentioned under this section is not considered standard header content as it may not be important for delivery of email messages.
 How these details helps in investigation, depends upon various techniques adopted by the authorities.
 This section might reveal the information about Provider ISP.

-This information is normally configured by user itself in the email client and may or may not be fully reliable.
-But from forensics point of view, it is important to investigate all possible information as it might help identifying hidden evidences in a way or other.
+This Hotmail email header information is normally configured by the user itself in the email client and may or may not be fully reliable.
+But from the

 In the source code, it can clearly be seen that the ‘Received’ section has been repeated thrice.
-Investigators study these parameters from bottom to top to view hotmail emails forensically.
-It shows the transaction path through which the email message has been traversed.
+Investigators study these parameters from bottom to top to view forensically during Hotmail email forensics.
+It shows the transaction path through which email message has been traversed.

 Note: The date and time information mentioned in this section is sent off by the Email Sever and might not consider corresponding to the time when the email is sent by the sender.